 - Patients have access to the entire multidisciplinary staff of Greenwich Hospital when there are specific treatment needs.

-Admission to Greenwich Hospital’s ARC is entirely voluntary.
-Referrals may be made by the individual him or herself or by a physician.
+Admission to Greenwich Hospital’s ARC is voluntary.
+Referrals may be made by the individual or by a physician.

-During the initial phone screening, basic information is collected, and an assessment is scheduled when appropriate.
-The assessment consists of a clinical interview where a variety of information is obtained: patient’s treatment goals and motivation, medical and psychiatric background, substance use history, psychosocial functioning, and safety.
+During the initial phone screening, basic information is collected, and an assessment is scheduled.
+The assessment consists of a clinical interview to learn the patient’s treatment goals and motivation, medical and psychiatric background, substance use history, psychosocial functioning and safety.

-This information is then incorporated into a treatment plan that often includes services offered at ARC.
+This information is then incorporated in a treatment plan that typically includes services offered at ARC.
+A majority of our services are offered via telehealth.
 Also at this time, financial counselors from the hospital are available to clarify insurance coverage.